 Size: they typically weigh between 0.5 to 0.9 kg and have wingspans around 40 cm.

-Did you know: razorbills are monogamos – choosing one partner and staying with them for their whole lives.
-They spend most of their lives at sea, only coming ashore to to breed on rocky cliffs.
+Did you know: razorbills are monogamous – choosing one partner and staying with them for their whole lives.
+They spend most of their lives at sea, only coming ashore to breed on rocky cliffs.
 Courtship displays include touching bills and following one another in elaborate flights.
 Once egg laying begins, the males constantly guard their mates by knocking away other birds with their beaks.

 Location: they can be found across the North Atlantic – breeding on islands, rocky shores, and cliffs.
 Almost half of all breeding pairs of razorbills can be found in Iceland.

-Best places to see razorbills
+Where to see razorbills

 |Place||Chance to see||User rating||No. reports|

-Photo credit: Kevsphotos, under a Creative Commons license from Pixabay
+Photo credit: Kevsphotos under a Creative Commons license from Pixabay